canonical/k8s-snap/docs/src/_parts/cis/master.md

 Remediation:

-Edit the API server configuration file /var/snap/k8s/common/args/kube-apiserver on the control plane node and set the below parameter.
+Edit the API server configuration file /var/snap/k8s/common/args/kube-apiserver on the control plane node and set the following argument.

---service-account-lookup=true
+`--service-account-lookup=true`

-Alternatively, you can delete the --service-account-lookup parameter from this file so that the default takes effect.
+Alternatively, you can delete the --service-account-lookup argument from this file so that the default takes effect.

 #### Control 1.2.24